Tokyo’s no-fun torch relay douses Olympic excitement

-"We ask that spectators refrain from cheering and shouting,” Yukihiko Nunomura, a senior member of organizing committee, told a news conference, explaining that spectators will be expected to wear masks.
+"We ask that spectators refrain from cheering and shouting,” Yukihiko Nunomura, a senior member of organizing committee, said at a news conference, explaining that spectators will be expected to wear masks.
 “Please cheer by clapping your hands,” he added.

 Spectators aren’t being discouraged from attending, organizers stressed.
 But crowds are, if you can work out when a group of spectators becomes a crowd.